 Case Western Reserve University’s Jack, Joseph and Morton Mandel School of Applied Social Sciences is a national network of scholars and practitioners who shape the course of social work and nonprofit practice and research to drive societal change in our backyard and around the world.

-Advancing leadership in social work and nonprofit education, scholarship, and service to build a more just world.
+Advancing leadership in social work and nonprofit education, scholarship and service to build a more just world.

-Students are central in all that we do, and they actively participate and contribute to a dynamic learning community that develops leaders of social change in direct practice, community practice and nonprofit management.
+Students are central in all that we do, and they actively participate in and contribute to a dynamic learning community that develops leaders of social change in direct practice, community practice and nonprofit management.

 Adopted by the Mandel School faculty in November 2014